angelinahli/meet-me-2/README.md

 * Load in and load out user dataset
 * Create a schedule page where people can view a representation of their schedule
 * (Eventually) update the spaces between input fields in the login form to make everything look more standardized
+* allow users to set up events with one another and return the possible dates of the event

 ## backlog